fabianschwab/ic-ce-mvp-infrastructure/README.md

 2. Create an IBM Cloud API Key
 3. Provide the following values in the `terraform.tfvars` file or when prompted on the cli:
    1. `ibmcloud_api_key` - IBM Cloud API Key
-   2. `code_repository_url` - URL to the code repository to be deployed
+   2. `code_repositories` - URL to the git repository and access token to clone it

 ```sh
 git clone https://github.com/fabianschwab/ic-ce-mvp-infrastructure.git